-It is best to eat a meal high in carbohydrates, a palm sized amount of protein and small amount of fat, 2-3 hours before playing tennis, to allow adequate time for your body to digest the meal and utilise the nutrients for your game.
+It is best to eat a meal high in carbohydrates, a palm-sized amount of protein, and a small amount of fat, 2-3 hours before playing tennis, to allow adequate time for your body to digest the meal and utilize the nutrients for your game.
 If needed, you can consume a high carbohydrate snack 1 hour before playing tennis, if you know you get hungry and need an extra boost.

 Post playing, the top three goals are to replace glycogen stores in your muscles and liver, replace the lost electrolytes and fluids that have been lost via sweating, and a high protein snack 30mins after a workout or match to assist your body in recovering.
 This will repair your muscles and connective tissue, as well as to support your immune system.

-To get all our favourite recipes click here to download
+To get all our favorite recipes to click here to download

 - Cooking oil